“Do not look at the ground for your next step; greatness lies with those that look to the horizon.”Norweigan proverb

 - Bergen and the lower Western Fjords Traditional buildings line the waterfront with boats tied just feet away on Bergen’s seaside.
 The picturesque city holds a charm and vibe that will stun you.
-Bergen was an important seaside port that served as a trading center for 400 years during the Middle Ages.
+Bergen was a crucial seaside port that served as a trading center for 400 years during the Middle Ages.
 The Fjords nearby offer the natural wonder of deep blue water surrounded by majestic cliffs and lush green or snow-capped mountains towering toward the heavens.

-- Tromso Is best known for its important role as the base for many major Arctic expeditions since the mid-1800s.
+- Tromso is best known for its important role as the base for many major Arctic expeditions since the mid-1800s.
 It is located 220 miles north of the Arctic Circle.
-Tromso area was first settled in the 13th century as a fishing village, and the industry has been an integral part of life here ever since, contributing to the area’s maritime vibe.
+The Tromso area was first settled in the 13th century as a fishing village, and the industry has been an integral part of life here ever since, contributing to the area’s maritime vibe.
 Tromso is the leading destination for viewing the Northern Lights.

-- Trondheim Is situated right in the middle of Norway.
+- Trondheim is situated right in the middle of Norway.
 A dream for history buffs and active nature explorers alike.
 Go fishing, cycling, or skiing, or hike one of the nine pilgrim paths, the St. Olav Ways, which all lead to the stunning Nidaros Cathedral in Trondheim.
 The bustling student town of Trondheim is known as the Home of Nordic flavors.
 Indulge in Norweigan cuisine ranging from Michelin restaurants to hip food bars, hot dog stands, and cozy coffee shops.